13th April 2026|In Children

 A New Chapter – But the Child Remains Central

-The end of the presumption of parental involvement is not the end of one parent ‘rights in a child’s life.
-Nor is it a green light for the other parent to unilaterally stop or reduce contact.
+The end of the presumption of parental involvement is not the end of one parent’s rights in a child’s life, nor is it a green light for the other parent to unilaterally stop or reduce contact.
 It is something more nuanced.
-Ultimately it is an instruction to the court to look at the child and not base a decision on assumptions.
-In this way, the court ensures any order made is safe with the child’s welfare always being paramount.
+Ultimately it is an instruction to the court to look at the child and not base a decision on assumptions, to ensure any order made is safe with the child’s welfare always being paramount.

-Whatever side of the contact divide you find yourself on, get advice early.
-Also keep the focus where it belongs on your child and their wellbeing.
+Whatever side of the contact divide you find yourself on, get advice early and keep the focus where it belongs on your child and their wellbeing.

 Contact us, using the form below, or call us on +44 333 344 6302 to speak to a member of the team today.